van001/lesscode-fp/README.md

 Download list of images specified in a file and write metadata to the specified output file.

-**Parallel**, here you are doing bunch things parallelly, waiting for the result and then doing something else.
+Doing bunch of things in **Parallel**, waiting for the result and then doing something else.
+Also tolerating the failures instead of aborting on any error (if a file download fails it is ok, just write the error).

 Read bottom to top, right to left
 ```